-2. The Depth Range Control Scale appears.
-Press $\uparrow$ or $\downarrow$ to select a different depth range. a black bar highlights the selected range.
-Range numbers in gray cannot be selected.

-3. When the new range is selected, press EXIT to clear the menu.
+- 2. The Depth Range Control Scale appears.
+Press $\uparrow$ or $\downarrow$ to select a different depth range.
+A blue bar highlights the selected range.
+The lighter numbers cannot be selected. - 3.
+When the new range is selected, press EXIT to clear the menu.